Tampa Motorcycle Accident Lawyers Near You

 Types of Tampa Motorcycle Accident Cases We Most Often Handle

 Motorcycle accidents sadly and unfortunately commonly result in serious injuries.
+There were over 8000 motorcycle accidents in Florida in 2021.
 Many of these accidents occur from automobile drivers which are unaware of the motorcyclists presence.
 Drive defensively.
 Be aware.
-Wear a helmet, especially in higher traffic areas.
+Wear a helmet, especially in higher traffic areas, and have a good understanding of current motorcycle operation laws.
 Here are some photographic examples of the bike damage resulting from the accidents of some of our motorcycle clients in the Tampa area.

 Steps to Take After a Tampa Motorcycle Accident